F-Wer/Reddit-Archivebot/readme.md

 # Reddit Bot for archiving Posts via outline.com and archive.org
+> :warning: Outline.com does no longer work.
+Therfore this repository is pretty much useless.

 I observed that some news outlets are putting some of their posts behind a paywall.
 Therfore some discussions on reddit will be pretty useless.